Forney offers the Easy Weld 140 MP as an affordable multi-process welder.

 Like the Forney 140 MP, the MP140i has a full metal wire feed, a quick set-up chart, and accepts 10lb spools.
 It’s a bit more expensive, but it’s well worth it considering all the additional features and three times the warranty.

 There are too many accessories to name them all.
-Still, some of them are different TIG torch collet sizes, starting tungsten electrode, 6013 stick electrodes, 2 lb MIG wire spool, different diameter gas nozzles, MIG gas regulator, etc. Plus, it has longer leads for MIG, TIG, Stick, and the ground clamp.
+Still, some of them are different TIG torch collet sizes, starting tungsten electrodes, 6013 stick electrodes, 2 lb MIG wire spool, different diameter gas nozzles, MIG gas regulator, etc. Plus, it has longer leads for MIG, TIG, Stick, and the ground clamp.

 Eastwood upgraded this unit earlier in 2021.
 Now it uses the latest inverter technology, so you get the newest tech and best inverter welder performance.